Gradient Based Clustering: Introduction

 We now briefly review the literature to help us contrast the paper with existing work.
 Gradient based clustering has been explored in the context of the $K$-means cost in \cite{Macqueen67somemethods}, \cite{bottou_kmeans}. \cite{Macqueen67somemethods} analyzes a gradient based update rule for $K$-means, while \cite{bottou_kmeans} demonstrate that the standard centroid based solution of the $K$-means problem is equivalent to performing a Newton's method in each step.
 However, their analysis only concerns the squared Euclidean cost.
-Our work is considerably more general and can be applied to costs such as the Huber loss, or a class of Bregman divergences.
+Our work is considerably more general and can be applied to costs such as the Huber loss, or a class of Bregman divergences. \cite{Monath2017GradientbasedHC} propose a gradient-based approach for the problem of hierarchical clustering. \cite{paul2021uniform} use adaptive gradient methods to design a unified framework for robust center-based clustering, applicable to a large class of Bregman divergences.

 A similar approach is used in the robotics community, in the context of coverage control problems, e.g. \cite{cortes}, \cite{Schwager09agradient}.
 However, the focus of their work is on continuous time gradient flow, designed for robot motion in a an environment that is typically an infinite set.
 Additionally, the authors in \cite{cortes} propose a family of discrete time algorithms, that converge to sets of centroidal Voronoi partitions, if the cost is squared Euclidean distance.
 On the other hand, our work focuses on a discrete time gradient algorithm, designed for clustering a finite set of points.
 We explicitly characterize the conditions under which the method converges, and extend the notion of distance to other metrics, beyond the Euclidean distance.